kvutien/Project-ETHDenver-bootcamp/session_7/README_7.md

 # Session 7, Project-ETHDenver-bootcamp
 26 October 2022
 # Zoom session
-* 129 attendants, Blmockchain security
+* 129 attendants, Blockchain security
   * explanation of the solution to the team game the day before
   * explanation of the Poly Network exploit in August 2021
   * best practices to avoid exploits